Failover

 Failover to a standby or forwarding-standby

 Failing over to a dedicated standby is generally faster than failing over to a forwarding-standby.
 For situations where failover completion is less time-critical, you might want to consider a forwarding-standby.
-See "standby" and "forwarding standby" in p4 server in Helix Core Command-Line (P4) Reference.
+See "standby" and "forwarding standby" in p4 server in the Helix Core Command-Line (P4) Reference.

 High availability with the mandatory server specification option